SKaplanOfficial/Raycast-Pins/DEVLOG.md

 ## 1.6.0 Release, TBD

+### 2023-12-28

+- Added optional `offsets` parameter to the `{{clipboardText}}` placeholder
+- Selected text will no longer be automatically detected when the menu is opened, but will still be detected when the pin is opened.

+### 2023-11-10

+- Improved placeholder detection logic to better handle nested placeholders

 ### 2023-11-08

 - Added `{{write to="[Path]":...}}` placeholder for writing text to a file at the specified path.
 The path can be absolute or relative to the user's home directory using the ~ character.